Why You Should Be Concerned About Changes to a Will

 Any nursing home patient is susceptible to elder abuse, regardless of their mental/physical health, familial involvement, and level of supervision.
 However, according to the National Committee for the Prevention of Elder Abuse, the following factors increase the risk of victimization:

 - Physical/mental disability

 - Lack of familiarity with financial matters

-Financial abuse is most commonly committed by people who care for or have control over a nursing home resident.
-This includes family members, children, close friends, and facility caregivers.
-People who wish to prey on the elderly may become caregivers to gain access to them.
+Financial abuse is commonly committed by people who care for or have control over a nursing home resident such as family members, children, close friends, and facility caregivers.
+People who wish to prey on the elderly may become caregivers to gain access to the patient.

 Other Forms of Elderly Financial Abuse

 Coercing/manipulating an elder into changing their will or power of attorney are two forms of financial abuse.
-Other forms of financial abuse include:
+Other types of financial abuse include:

 - Stealing money or objects from the elder

 - Forging the elder’s signature on checks or documents

 - Cashing a check without the elder’s permission or authorization